KxSystems/docs/docs/ref/reverse.md

 ---
-title: reverse – Reference – kdb+ and q documentation
+title: reverse the order of items in a list or dictionary | Reference | kdb+ and q documentation
-description: reverse is a q keyword that reverses the order of a list or dictionary.
+description: reverse is a q keyword that reverses the order of items in a list or dictionary.
-keywords: dictionary, entry, item, list, kdb+, q, reverse
 ---
 # `reverse`